Identification in discrete choice models with imperfect information: Empirical application

-We also calculate the difference between the fictional and factual choice probabilities under the assumption that all voters process the complete information structure and under the assumption that all voters process the degenerate information structure.
-Specifically, we report
+$\widehat{\Lambda}^*_y$ and $\widehat{\Lambda}^*_{y,0.95}$ are the estimated gains/losses in the Labour Party's vote share compared to the factual scenario.
+We also calculate the difference between the counterfactual and factual choice probabilities under the assumption that all voters process the complete information structure: